 \textbf{Using surface brightness as a proxy for mass surface density:} The young stars in regions with active star-formation will have a non-trivial contribution at all wavelengths, including the observed $H$-band (rest-frame optical).
 In the case where the relative contribution at rest-frame optical wavelengths from the young stars is comparable to that from the existing stellar population, the F140W flux may be boosted due the ongoing star-formation.
 This effect would be most significant in the less dense regions of the galaxy, where it would result in a increased F140W surface brightness relative to the fiducial assumption of it tracing just the existing stellar population.
 While this is a second order effect, this scenario is plausible in the low-mass galaxies or galaxy outskirts, in general, and could affect our results from stacking as a function of F140W surface brightness (Section~\ref{sec:result_f140w}).

 On the other hand, stacking as a function of galactocentric radius (Section~\ref{sec:result_reff}) is immune to this effect and hence, comparing the results from Figures~\ref{fig:result_reff} and \ref{fig:result_f140w}, we can confirm that the impact of this effect is negligible for the intermediate- and high-mass bins.
 This effect could be the cause for the slight negative $\zeta$ slope for the low-mass sample as a function of the F140W surface brightness (Figure~\ref{fig:result_f140w}).
-However, since we already confirmed a flat slope as a function of galactocentric radius for the low-mass sub-sample in Figure~\ref{fig:result_reff}, we do not anticipate this effect to have any further impact than potentially flattening the $\zeta$ slope as a function of F140W surface brightness, bringing it to be consistent with our result in Section~\ref{sec:result_reff}.
+However, since we already confirmed a flat slope as a function of galactocentric radius for the low-mass sub-sample in Figure~\ref{fig:result_reff}, we do not anticipate this effect having any further impact other than potentially flattening the $\zeta$ slope as a function of F140W surface brightness, making it consistent with our result in Section~\ref{sec:result_reff}.